 Please schedule a free phone consultation to see how I can help you with your child custody legal problems.

-Child custody is a separate issue from child support.
+Child custody in California is a separate issue from child support.
 For instance, you cannot stop paying child support because the other parent won’t let you see your child.
 And you can’t cancel the other parent’s visitation if they do not pay child support that month.
 However, there is a relationship between the time each parent has with the child and the amount of child support the payor parent will be ordered to pay.

 CHILD CUSTODY – LEGAL AND PHYSICAL CUSTODY